-It is intended that this subclause only apply where the building or part of a building served by the ventilation system is unoccupied.
-For example, if a ventilation system serves a whole building it is only required by be capable of being inactivated when the whole building is unoccupied.
-Similarly, if a ventilation system only serves a sole occupancy unit in a building, the system must be capable of being inactivated when that part of the building is unoccupied.
+J5.2(b)(i) is intended to only apply where the building or part of a building served by the ventilation system is unoccupied.
+For example, if a ventilation system serves a whole building it is only required to be capable of being inactivated when the whole building is unoccupied.
+Similarly, if a ventilation system only serves a single floor of a building, the system must be capable of being inactivated when that part of the building is unoccupied.